CODECRUNCHWORLDWIDE/C12-CRUNCH-3D/README.md

 This repository contains all the resources you’ll need throughout the course:

 - **PowerPoint Slides**: Slide decks covering each week's topic.
 They include content covered in the workshops as well as extra guides and practice.
+- **Links to Youtube Videos**: The videos are short screen recordings for each project discussed in the slides in case more visual guidance is preffered.

 ## 🗂️ Directory by Semester
 Explore the course materials organized by semester below: